Emq17/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 ![Screen Shot 2023-12-22 at 5 23 23 PM](https://github.com/Emq17/Configuring-On-premises-Active-Directory-within-Azure-VMs/assets/147126755/0b8df5bc-e48a-4f57-ba5f-e2192e5b3e74)

-- Ping DC-1's IP address with "ping -t" (perpetual ping meaning it will ping forever until you stop it)
+- Ping DC-1's private IP address with "ping -t" (perpetual ping meaning it will ping forever until you stop it)
-- As you can see that it times out because DC-1's windows firewall is blocking ICMP traffic
+- As you can see that it times out and fails because DC-1's local windows firewall is blocking ICMP traffic

 ![Screen Shot 2023-12-22 at 5 30 04 PM](https://github.com/Emq17/Configuring-On-premises-Active-Directory-within-Azure-VMs/assets/147126755/2094e59e-32c0-4d40-880a-bdf5f7856a14)